-- Offering financial assistance to farmers who agree to adapt their agricultural practices,; - Helping with the cost of nature conservation; and - Insisting that farmers must respect environmental laws and look after their land properly if they wish to qualify for direct income payments. - 1.36 The EU has begun to develop these kinds of policy mechanisms with the introduction of the Fund for Rural Development.
+- Offering financial assistance to farmers who agree to adapt their agricultural practices,; - Helping with the cost of nature conservation; and - Insisting that farmers must respect environmental laws and look after their land properly if they wish to qualify for direct income payments (European Commission, CAP Explained).

+1.36 The EU has begun to develop these kinds of policy mechanisms with the introduction of the Fund for Rural Development.
 These initiatives are reflective of the need for change in payment support and have been developed to support initiates that are not focused around increasing production at any cost.
-Instead they are focused to develop a more vibrant and diversified rural economy with initiatives like - Training in new farming techniques and rural crafts - Assisting young farmers to set up on farms - Assisting older farmers to retire - · Modernizing farm buildings and machines - Assisting farmers to meet demanding EU standards, e.g. environmental, animal welfare and public health - Helping establish food processing facilities on the farm so that farmers can earn more income from farm products by adding value to them - Improving product quality and marketing of quality products - Setting up of producer groups in the new Member States - Support for farming in mountainous areas and other areas with handicaps - Renovating villages and rural facilities - Encouragement of tourism - protection and conservation of rural heritage - Agri-environment measures to improve the environment - development strategies put in place by local action group farmers will see the market is demanding a different kind of product and be encouraged to adopt these standards.
+Instead they are focused to develop a more vibrant and diversified rural economy with initiatives like

+- Training in new farming techniques and rural crafts - Assisting young farmers to set up on farms - · Assisting older farmers to retire - Modernizing farm buildings and machines - Assisting farmers to meet demanding EU standards, e.g. environmental, animal welfare and public health - Helping establish food processing facilities on the farm so that farmers can earn more income from farm products by adding value to them - Improving product quality and marketing of quality products - Setting up of producer groups in the new Member States - Support for farming in mountainous areas and other areas with handicaps - Renovating villages and rural facilities - Encouragement of tourism - protection and conservation of rural heritage - Agri-environment measures to improve the environment development strategies put in place by local action group

+1.37 Other than direct regulations environmental practices, policy can influence purchasing decisions that develop a market-driven change.
+Policy requirements that dictate purchasing for government-run and other institutions can require the producers meet certain environmental and social standards.
+In this way, farmers will see the market is demanding a different kind of product and be encouraged to adopt these standards.
 This approach can also be applied to initiating marketing efforts for these standards so that consumers generate the same preference.
-A fine example of market-driven change is the organic agriculture sector, which has shown consistent growth over the last 15 years.
-(See Case Study 1.2)
+A fine example of market-driven change is the organic agriculture sector, which has shown consistent growth over the last 15 years (Bonnieux et al, Notre Europe) (See Case Study 1.2)

-1.37 Other than direct regulations for environmental practices, policy can influence purchasing decisions that develop a market-driven change.
-Policy requirements that dictate purchasing for government-run and other institutions can require the producers meet certain environmental and social standards.
-In this way,